John L. Harding

-Background
+John Lackland Harding (1780 – October 15, 1837) was an American politician from Maryland.
+He served as mayor of Frederick, Maryland.

+Personal life

-John Lackland Harding was born in 1780.
+John Lackland Harding was born on May 3, 1780.
 He was married to Eleanora Marshall on May 31, 1804.
 She died on March 31, 1816.
 After the death of his first wife, he was re-married to Eleanor Mantz on March 20, 1820.
 John L. Harding died on October 15, 1837.

 Career

 War of 1812

 John L. Harding volunteered to serve, and was as a private under Captain Henry Steiner during the War of 1812.
 His company was made up of volunteers that served as an artillery division, receiving high praise for their conduct and efforts on Louderslagers Hill at the Battle of North Point.

 Mayoralty

 In the February 15, 1823 issue of the Frederick Town Herald, John Lackland Harding announced his decision to run for Mayor.
 His appeal states: